danoli3/Multithreaded-Ray-Tracer/readme.txt

 -Pausing/Resuming the render works
 -Queue system to split up screen into Job's
 -Enhanced WxWidgets settings
+-Mersenne Twister Random Number Generator -SmartPointer and Reference Counting for Memory Management of some Pointers.

 How to Extend a project built with the original Skeleton?